 Slavery and human trafficking remain a hidden blight on our global society.
 We all have a responsibly to be alert to the risks, however small, in our business and in the wider supply chain.
-The staff is expected to report concerns and management is expected to act upon them.
+Staff are expected to report concerns and management is expected to act upon them.

-It outlines the steps we have undertaken during the financial year 2016 and will continue to take to ensure our compliance with the Modern Slavery Act 2015.
+It outlines the steps we have and will continue to undertake during the financial year 2016 and will continue to take to ensure our compliance with the Modern Slavery Act 2015.

 Tuthill UK Ltd is a manufacturer of pumps and has a facility at Ilkeston in Derbyshire, UK, whilst the parent company, Tuthill Corporation, operates many facilities mainly in the United States of America.
 The group has an annual turnover in excess of £36m.